Medical & Dental Expert Witnesses

 Option C - Retainer Agreement

 The expert's identity and curriculum vitae.
 A signed expert's report or verbal opinion.
 A verified report, Certificate of Merit, or Affidavit by the expert.
-A verbal opinion and telephone conference with the expert.
+A verbal opinion and telephone conference with an expert.

 Litigation Support Services